Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 04 · What should I do?

 Follow this five-point checklist.
 One: always read the content before signing, distinguish "transfer" from "approval," and cancel on sight of unlimited approval.
-Two: always remember a legitimate airdrop needs no approval signature and never asks for your seed phrase.
+Two: always remember a legitimate Airdrop needs no approval signature and never asks for your Seed Phrase.
 Three: periodically use an approval-management tool to review and revoke old or suspicious approvals.
-Four: keep large assets in a cold wallet and use the hardware wallet's clear signing to double-confirm on the device.
-Five: keep only small amounts in your daily hot wallet, and separate the wallet you interact with from the one storing large funds.
+Four: keep large assets in a Cold Wallet and use the hardware wallet's clear signing to double-confirm on the device.
+Five: keep only small amounts in your daily Hot Wallet, and separate the wallet you interact with from the one storing large funds.
 Make these five reflexive and you'll dodge the mainstream on-chain theft playbooks.

 Diagram